How Can I Address My Puppy’s Chewing Habits During This Stage?

 Brushing your puppy's teeth

 Regular dental care is essential to maintain healthy teeth and gums in your puppy.
-Start brushing their teeth from an early age using a toothbrush and toothpaste specifically formulated for dogs.
+Start brushing their teeth from an early age using a canine toothbrush and toothpaste specifically formulated for dogs.
 Initially, introduce the toothbrush gradually and in a gentle manner, making the experience positive and rewarding.
-Brushing your puppy's teeth regularly will help prevent dental and reduce the likelihood of chewing to alleviate discomfort.
+Brushing your puppy's teeth regularly will help prevent dental issues and reduce the likelihood of chewing to alleviate discomfort.

 Consistency and Patience